Andrew Bruce, 11th Earl of Elgin facts for kids

 In 1959 he married Victoria Mary Usher and they have five children:

 The Earl celebrated his 100th birthday on the 17 February 2024.
-He was interviewed by the BBC as part of a project to record the memories of World War II veterans, marking the 80th anniversary of D-Day on 6 June 2024.
+He was interviewed by the BBC as part of a project to record the memories of Second World War veterans, marking the 80th anniversary of D-Day on 6 June 2024.